creecros/Mailmagik/README.md

 **:star: If you use it, you should star it on Github!**
 *It's the least you can do for all the work put into it!*

-# :magic_wand: EmailMagik for Kanboard
+# :magic_wand: MailMagik for Kanboard

 Have you ever asked yourself, how do I send an email to Kanboard to create a task?
 Did someone suggest the MailGun Plugin, and you got stumped, annoyed, and finally figured it out to realize that it cost your hard earned money to keep using it?